adriancs2/android.webview.upload.download/README.md

 Converts Website into Android Web App.

-This article demonstrates one of the ways to build an Android Web App that support uploading and downloading files.
+This project demonstrates one of the ways to build an Android Web App that support uploading and downloading files.

 Github (Source Code): https://github.com/adriancs2/android.webview.upload.download